Uiedbook/Exabase/README.md

 - Consistency and Durability in log files and other very important files is achieved through an ACID complaint data processing mechanism which is optimised for crash recovery and consistency checks out of the box.

-- Exabase transactions are grounded in a strong atomic and isolated model, using a WAL (write ahead log) mechanism that achives faster write transactions and efficient data consistency across reads to Exabase schema log files, this allows for strong data consistency and durability within the Exabase DBMS infrastructure.
+- Exabase transactions are grounded in a strong atomic and isolated model, using a WAL (write ahead log) mechanism that achives faster write querys and efficient data consistency across reads to Exabase schema log files, this allows for strong data consistency and durability within the Exabase DBMS infrastructure.

 - Exabase employs Ring to Ring hydration to setup and sanitaze new instances of Exabase and allows the new instance to join the shared Exabase Rings interface.